karteekiitg/hassio-addons/filen/README.md

 ## About

-[filen](https://filen.io/) is an encrypted cloud storage service with generous free tier and resonable pricing.
+Filen is an encrypted cloud storage service with generous free tier and resonable pricing.
-This addon is based on the github [releases] (https://github.com/FilenCloudDienste/filen-cli/releases/)
+This addon is based on the github [releases](https://github.com/FilenCloudDienste/filen-cli/releases/)

 ## Prerequisites